xma711/notebook/programming/swift/README.md

 or
 if let string1 = myString {
 	// do something;
-	// btw, string1 is already an unwraped version of myString, i.e. the variable inside. this method to unwrap the optional is recommended
+	// btw, string1 is already an unwrapped version of myString, i.e. the variable inside. this method to unwrap the optional is recommended
 }

 another way to safely unwrap the optional: var x = myString ?? alternativeValue;